 When you export your private key you will be asked for your current password, which will be used to decrypt your private key.
 Then, you will be asked for a new password to encrypt your exported key with.
 Make sure you keep this password safe, as you will need it to use this key!

 Key import allows you to add existing PGP keys to one of your Proton Mail addresses.
 If you were using PGP on a migrated domain before you came to Proton Mail, you can import your old PGP key to seamlessly migrate your PGP setup to Proton Mail without having to redistribute your keys to your recipients.
 In the case of password loss, you can also import a backup key in order to restore access to that key and its associated mail.
-Key import is not supported for contact keys.
+Key import is not supported for account keys.

 There is a limit of 20 keys per address, so if you already have 20 keys you will need to delete one of the keys in your list in order to import another one.